Woronora Heights

 The exceptional employment performance in Woronora Heights places it among Australia's strongest labour markets

 Finance & insurance employs only 5.0% of local workers, below Greater Sydney's 7.3%.
-Employment opportunities locally may be limited as indicated by Census data.
-Over the year to September 2025, employment increased by 2.2%, labour force by 1.4%, reducing unemployment rate by 0.8 percentage points.
-In contrast, Greater Sydney had employment growth of 2.1% and a slight rise in unemployment.
-State-level data to 25-Nov-25 shows NSW employment contracted by 0.03%, with an unemployment rate of 3.9%.
-National forecasts from May-25 project national employment growth at 6.6% over five years and 13.6% over ten years.
-Applying these projections to Woronora Heights's employment mix suggests local employment should increase by 6.7% over five years and 13.6% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Employment opportunities locally appear limited, as indicated by the count of Census working population vs resident population.
+Between September 2024 and September 2025, employment increased by 2.2%, labour force increased by 1.3%, causing the unemployment rate to fall by 0.8 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a rise in unemployment rate of 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Woronora Heights.
+These projections estimate national employment to expand by 6.6% over five years and 13.7% over ten years, with growth rates varying significantly between industry sectors.
+Applying these projections to Woronora Heights's employment mix suggests local employment should increase by 6.7% over five years and 13.6% over ten years.

 Frequently Asked Questions - Employment